Build my Online Business

 I’m KerryAnn and I wish to build an online business and be known not only as someone who sells products but who also helps others make money online by sharing her finds and successes.
 I have a few thoughts that I would like to share with you.

-Have you noticed that most people introduce themselves by telling you how they got started online and show you screen shots of how much money they are turning over.
+Have you noticed that most people introduce themselves by telling you how they got started online and show you screenshots of how much money they are turning over?
 Unfortunately, they do not show you how much they earn after all cost of goods, running costs, wages of employees and the like.

 Turnover and ‘Net Profit before owner’s salary’ are two completely different amounts.
 There are many business owners with a turnover of over a million dollars, who work 40-70 hours a week often including weekends and holidays, yet take home a minimum wage.
 So how much credibility should I give the results talked about?

 Therefore being the cynic that I am, I ask myself what would I do if I was earning one million dollars a year or more?
-Would I be doing heaps of webinars each week, putting together email campaigns, advertising left, right and center getting people to buy my course and coaching others to make money?
+Would I be doing heaps of webinars each week, putting together email campaigns, advertising left, right and centre getting people to buy my course and coaching others to make money?
 When time was tight, would I then employ people to help me help others?
 It sounds very much like a job rather than being some great entrepreneur.

 I daydream that I would just keep what I was doing, and perhaps write a blog or set up a website, with a small annual subscription fee.
 Then this website could share current information to help others.
 Often costs are involved, so the annual fee would assist in ensuring that the information given included paid as well as free products.
+However, spend hours and hours a week coaching and building a business from teaching others is just not for me.
+I want to earn money so that I can enjoy a life of travel and leisure.

-This website could be based on the ideals of simply sharing.
+A website, that I envisage, could be based on the ideals of simply sharing.
 I would hope then that members would also share their successes and failures and tips, as well as help guide people in building their online business.

 I am not making money online yet, but I hope if I ever become very successful, I would be also be known as the sharer of information.
 In the bricks and mortar world, many business owners join mastermind groups to share ideas and strategies.
 Usually, this is a get together where people interact and share.